-The results for the year to 31 March 2010 are set out in pages 43 to 46 together with the notes on pages 47 to 57.
+The results for the year to 31 March 2010 are set out in pages 19 to 22 together with the notes on pages 23 to 33.
 The accounts are prepared on a going concern basis.

-The Park Authority's total expenditure was £5.6 million and after receiving Grant in Aid of £4.8 million, third party contributions to Operational Plan spend of £0.7 million and other income the accounts show recognised net expenditure of £57,002. (see note 14).
+The Park Authority's total expenditure for the year was £5.6 million and after receiving Grant in Aid of £4.8 million, third party contributions to Operational Plan spend of £ 0.7 million and other income the accounts show recognised net expenditure of £57,002 (see note 14).